fredhopp/CoTracker-Nuke/SYSTEM_RULES.md

 ## Development Guidelines

 ### Git Management

 - **NEVER push to git before confirming with the user**
 - Always ask for permission before any git operations (commit, push, etc.)

 ### Environment Management

 - **Create and use a virtual environment called `.venv` in the project root**
 - **Install all dependencies in the virtual environment, NOT system-wide**
 - Use `python -m venv .venv` to create the virtual environment
 - Activate with `.venv\Scripts\activate` (Windows) or `source .venv/bin/activate` (Unix)
 - Always install packages using `pip install` within the activated virtual environment

+### Conversational Behaviour

+- Don't use the word "perfect", unless:
+  - it really is 100.00% perfect
+  - it has been tested and proven to work
+  -

 ### Model Selection

 - **ALWAYS use CoTracker3 offline as the primary model**
 - CoTracker3 offline provides superior temporal consistency and bidirectional tracking
 - **CRITICAL: Always use backward_tracking=True parameter for proper bidirectional tracking**